Cinco de Mayo

 Commemorating the Mexican Army’s victory over the French Empire at the Battle of Puebla on May 5, 1862, Cinco de Mayo is a holiday celebrated primarily in the state of Puebla and throughout Mexico, as well as in Mexican-American communities in the United States.
-Cinco de Mayo, however, is not Mexico’s Independence Day, which is celebrated on September 16.

 In Mexico, Cinco de Mayo is a regional holiday, but in the United States it has become a celebration of Mexican culture and heritage, particularly in areas with large Mexican-American populations.
-It is often marked with parades, music, dancing, as well as eating lots of delicious Mexican cuisine.

-How is Cinco de Mayo celebrated?
+How Cinco de Mayo Is Celebrated

 In Mexico…

-Cinco de Mayo is not a national holiday in Mexico, and is primarily celebrated in the state of Puebla, where the Battle of Puebla took place.
 In Puebla, the holiday is marked with parades, military reenactments, and other cultural events.
 There are also numerous food festivals and culinary events that celebrate Mexican cuisine, including the traditional dish of mole poblano, which is a spicy sauce made with chilies and chocolate.

-Throughout Mexico, Cinco de Mayo is also celebrated with traditional Mexican music and dancing, like mariachi and folklórico.
 In addition, many people in Mexico participate in public festivals, carnivals and fairs, which often feature traditional Mexican games and activities, such as piñatas and donkey rides.

 Elsewhere…